sadhaura/terraform/create ec2 instance /README.md

 Clone the repository from url:-

   git clone https://github.com/sadhaura/terraform.git

+  change the directory create ec2 instance with below command

+ 1. cd create ec2 instance

    Change aws access key and secret key detail of your aws account in var.tf

-  I have also mentioned aws region detail in var.tf.

-  Run the below command

-1. cd create ec2 instance

-   Run the below command
+   Run the below command for terraform initialization.

 2. terraform init

    it will download neccessary plugins for terraform and initialize the terraform

-   Run the below command
+   Run the below command for terraform apply

-3. terraform apply

    it will ask a value put yes in value field

    only yes will be accepted

+3. terraform apply

    It will create ec2 instance  of instance type t2.micro in specified region with name testTag.

    if you want to delete all resources mentioned in myresources.tf then simply

    Run the command

 4. terraform destroy